Armenian Rhapsody No. 2: Techniques

 Hovhaness used a variety of techniques in his work to create this return to Armenian roots.
 First, he uses counterpoint and canons and fugues to interweave the two sounds together through overlaying the two melodies and motifs he creates in his work.
-Next, Hovhaness uses varying rhythmic pulses and rhythmic time (duples, triplets, etc.) to create a sense of confusion and chaos that could represent his feelings about returning to his Armenian roots after growing up in America, but it could also represent his attempt to create a sound where it is hard to tell which sound is which and if they are truly different.
+Next, Hovhaness uses varying rhythmic pulses and rhythmic time (duplets, triplets, etc.) to create a sense of confusion and chaos that could represent his feelings about returning to his Armenian roots after growing up in America, but it could also represent his attempt to create a sound where it is hard to tell which sound is which and if they are truly different.
 Though Hovhaness uses two distinctly different motifs, through the piece he overlays them and distorts them in different ways in order to create a unified sound that represents not just his return to his Armenian roots but perhaps his unification or his American and Armenian roots as well.

-Performances/Recordings
+Performances/recordings

 The most popular recording of this piece is by Gil Rose and the Boston Modern Orchestra Project.
-This recording is said to "[surpass] all previous recordings," and is known for its impressive "recorded sound" and for its "finer contrapuntal nuances" in the set of the three Armenian Rhapsodies.
+This recording is said to "[surpass] all previous recordings", and is known for its impressive "recorded sound" and for its "finer contrapuntal nuances" in the set of the three Armenian Rhapsodies.
 The piece is also said to be one of the most rewarding pieces on the recording (as it was part of a set of multiple songs including the other two Armenian Rhapsodies as well as Exile Symphony No. 1 and Soprano Saxophone Concerto).
 Critics have credited the producer for not putting the rhapsodies next to each other since they are so similar.